 This seems to have seeped in writers of many of the UC side stories where the majority of Zeon characters are presented as the heroic ones while any good characters in the Federation are typically a Token Good Teammate, which ignored there was fairly even balance of sympathetic characters in the original series on both sides, the worst characters were in Zeon.

-What really makes Char's crossing of the moral event horizon work is that he didn't just kill Garma he also killed of the ENTIRE CREW of the Gaw that Garma was on.
-And THIS is coming form a man who had been shown to genuinely mourn the loss of his subordinates.
+What really makes Char's crossing of the moral event horizon work is that he didn't just kill Garma, he also killed the entire crew of the Gaw that Garma was on.
+And this is coming form a man who had been shown to genuinely mourn the loss of his subordinates.
 Chew on that for awhile.

-Gihren Zabi crosses it at Garma's funeral, when he turns his younger brother's sendoff into a self-aggrandizing political rally, then reveals himself as a Complete Monster when he murders his father.
+Gihren Zabi crosses it at Garma's funeral, when he turns his younger brother's send-off into a self-aggrandizing political rally (and piratecopies Hitler's salute "Sieg Heil" into "Sieg Zeon"), then reveals himself as a Complete Monster when he murders his father.